KasualTheGamer/SDV-Mod-Open-Air-Seed-Market/ReadMe.md

 # Dependencies

 - Content Patcher - this is a content pack for that framework
-- Central Station - so you can get to the Market without having to walk there
+- Central Station (optional) - so you can get to the Market without having to walk there
+- Farm Type Manager (optional) - for forage
 - SMAPI - so your mods work, at all

 # Planned Development